Sushreesatarupa/Getting-Started-With-Github/README.md

 ## 25. Part 2: Creating a new repository
 <br> a.
 If you do not have any repositories associated with GitHub Desktop, you will see a "Let's get started!" view, where you can choose to create and clone a tutorial repository, clone an existing repository from the Internet, create a new repository, or add an existing repository from your hard drive.
 <br> b.
+Click Create a tutorial repository and clone it.
 <br> c.
-Click Create a tutorial repository and clone it.
+Follow the prompts in the tutorial to install a text editor, create a branch, edit a file, make a commit, publish to GitHub, and open a pull request.
 <br> d.
+Creating a new repository
 <br> e.
-Follow the prompts in the tutorial to install a text editor, create a branch, edit a file, make a commit, publish to GitHub, and open a pull request.
+If you do not wish to create and clone a tutorial repository, you can create a new repository.
 <br> f.
-Creating a new repository
+Click Create a New Repository on your Hard Drive....
 <br> g.
-If you do not wish to create and clone a tutorial repository, you can create a new repository.
+Fill in the fields and select your preferred options.
 <br> h.
-Click Create a New Repository on your Hard Drive....
+"Name" defines the name of your repository both locally and on GitHub.
 <br> i.
+"Description" is an optional field that you can use to provide more information about the purpose of your repository.
 <br> j.
-Fill in the fields and select your preferred options.
-<br> k.
-<br> l.
-"Name" defines the name of your repository both locally and on GitHub.
-<br> m.
-"Description" is an optional field that you can use to provide more information about the purpose of your repository.
-<br> n.
 "Local path" sets the location of your repository on your computer.
 By default, GitHub Desktop creates a GitHub folder inside your Documents folder to store your repositories, but you can choose any location on your computer.
-<br> o.
+<br> k.
 Click Create repository.
 <hr>

 ## 26. Part 3: Publishing your repository to GitHub